wp-plugins/infusionsoft-affiliates/readme.txt

 == Changelog ==

+= Version 0.6 =
+* 8/2/2011: Added support for individual page overrides on what to do when an affiliate code isn't present

 = Version 0.5 =
 * 7/12/2011: Help added to the options page
 * 7/12/2011: Root URL affiliate code detection mildy operational